Zuberite/Pokemon_Game/README.md

 Video:

 If you are unable to get the game to run on your pc.
 There is a video below demonstrating what happens.
-(To be added September 22, 2020)
+(To be added September 21, 2020 in the morning)

 I'd love any feedback on my game or what I could have done better for next time!